nigelhorne/App-Test-Generator/README.md

         new:

-    For the legacy Perl variable syntax, use the empty string:

-        our $new = '';

 - `%cases` - optional Perl static corpus, when the output is a simple string (expected => \[ args... \]):

     Maps the expected output string to the input and \_STATUS